 The whale shark tourism in Donsol, Sorsogon, is a more responsible practice.
 In fact, it’s supported by the World WildLife Fund.
 Here, whale sharks are not fed by the locals.

 Whale shark watching in Donsol is a seasonal activity following the animals’ natural migration pattern.
 Tourists are accompanied by spotters and guides to see the whale sharks in the wild.
 The best time to go in Donsol is from February to April.

-As suggested by a fellow blogger, even during peak season interaction is not 100% guaranteed so it’s best to book for a whale shark tour for at least 2 days in Donsol Bay.
+Even during peak season interaction is not 100% guaranteed so it’s best to book for a whale shark tour for at least 2 days in Donsol Bay.

 I’m not sure how the Oslob whale shark activity affects that in Donsol, but observations aren’t positive.
 My close friend who lives in Sorsogon says that fewer whale sharks are being spotted in Donsol, possibly because many have preferred to stay in Oslob for the food.
 Similarly, another blogger wrote about the declining sightings of whale sharks in Donsol since 2011.

 I think we’ll know for sure in a few years’ time, although I hope we wouldn’t have to get to that point.